techAzeez/Mbl-Sales-summary/README.md

 ----
 # Project Goals: Problem Statement
-To better understand the performance of the products and the customers of Marbel Home & Kitchen wares, to see the best possible ways to make more sales.
+To better understand the sales performance of the products and the customers of Marbel Home & Kitchen wares, to see the best possible ways to make more sales.

 This will help us:
-•	Identify top-selling products and locations.
+* Identify top-selling products and locations.
-•	Identify the value customers.
+*	Identify the value customers.
-•	Create a targeted marketing campaign that will appeal to customers.
+*	Create a targeted marketing campaign that will appeal to customers.

 Key Questions: